 Option 2 – If the above didn’t work, the problem may be the spring or washer in the tap preventing it from closing properly.
 You will need to remove the bottle, drain the reservoir into a bucket, and call out an engineer to replace the tap.

 Water leaking from drip tray

 Your drip tray is most likely overflowing.
 It needs to be emptied regularly to prevent spillage.
 Simply slide the tray out from the cooler unit and empty in the sink.

 Green stuff growing inside a water cooler

 Don’t be alarmed, this natural phenomenon is caused by sunlight continually penetrating the bottle which causes algae to grow – it’s completely harmless.
 Store bottles in a shaded area, away from direct sun or fluorescent light.
-If there’s no way to position your cooler unit out of direct light, consider purchasing a vinyl bottle cover.
+If there’s no way to position your cooler unit out of direct light, consider purcha vinyl bottle cover.